Collaboration Is A Better Way.

 • Inheritance for children from a previous marriage

-A postnuptial agreement is basically the same as a prenuptial agreement, except for the timing: postnups are created after a couple has married.
+A postnuptial agreement is basically the same as a prenuptial agreement, except for the timing: postnups are created after a couple has already gotten married.
+There are many reasons a couple may choose to enter into a postnuptial agreement after they’ve been married, these include:

 Find out how Chase, Berenstein and Murray, Counselors at Law, can help you with a prenuptial or postnuptial agreement.
 Call us at 650-642-3897 or send an email today.